erikaris/301/cronbachs_alpha.md

 ### What Does Cronbach's Alpha Actually Measure?

-**Simple answer:** Cronbach's alpha measures **internal consistency** – how much your multiple items agree with each other about what they're measuring.
+**Simple answer:** Cronbach's alpha measures **internal consistency** – how much the multiple items agree with each other about what they're measuring.

 **More precise answer:** It quantifies whether multiple test items measure a single underlying construct reliably, or whether they're measuring different things.